-The Market Development Facility (MDF) is a multi-country market systems development programme funded by the Australian Department of Foreign Affairs and Trade and implemented between 2011 and 2017.
-MDF commenced in Sri Lanka (SL) in 2015.
-The first intervention was signed in February 2016.
+The Market Development Facility (MDF) is a multi-country market systems development programme funded by the Australian Department of Foreign Affairs and Trade and implemented between 2011 and 2017 for phase I and 2017- 2022 for phase II.
+MDF commenced in Pakistan in 2014.